IndexFziQ/Analysis-of-Story-Cloze-Test-and-ROCStories/README.md

     * can not differ in the number of words from original sentence by more than three words;
     * can not use 'not' in front of a description or a verb.

+The below is some examples from SCTv1.5 dev set:

+1. Rick grew up in a troubled household.,"He never found good support in family, and turned to gangs.",It wasn't long before Rick got shot in a robbery.,The incident caused him to turn a new leaf.,He is happy now.,He joined a gang.,1
+2. Laverne needs to prepare something for her friend's party.,She decides to bake a batch of brownies.,She chooses a recipe and follows it closely.,Laverne tests one of the brownies to make sure it is delicious.,The brownies are so delicious Laverne eats two of them.,Laverne doesn't go to her friend's party.,1
+3. Sarah had been dreaming of visiting Europe for years.,She had finally saved enough for the trip.,She landed in Spain and traveled east across the continent.,She didn't like how different everything was.,Sarah then decided to move to Europe.,Sarah decided that she preferred her home over Europe.,2

 With the development on SCTv1.5, we can see the biases in the endings would be reduced to some degree.
 The following is the analysis on standard deviation of the word and character n-gram counts, as well as the part of speech (POS) counts, between the right and wrong endings: